 A collaborative divorce will address all issues related to your divorce, including:

 Alimony of all types, including temporary support durational alimony and permanent alimony Child support calculations, modification and enforcement Custody, visitation and time sharing, including interstate jurisdictional issues Marital property division, including allocation of retirement benefits and joint assets and debts Parent relocation disputes Post-judgment modifications and enforcement of custody matters, child support or alimony Shared parenting arrangements Temporary relief, including spousal support, child support, custody and visitation, exclusive use and occupancy of the marital home and access to marital assets while the divorce is pending.

-Contact us online at firstname.lastname@example.org or call 941-727-5555 to schedule a 60 minute confidential consultaton to discuss collaborative divorce with Sarasota attorney William J. Leininger.
-If Mr. Leininger is not available, please call his secretary at (941) 538-7771 and she will answer your questions and schedule an initial meeting which will last approximately 60 minutes at a reduced fee of only $150.
+Contact us online at email@example.com or call 941-727-5555 to schedule a 45 minute confidential consultaton to discuss collaborative divorce with Sarasota attorney William J. Leininger at a reduced fee of only $150.
 He serves the Greater Sarasota area, including Sarasota, Longboat Key, Siesta Key, Anna Maria Island, Lakewood Ranch and nearby communities in Sarasota, Manatee and Charlotte counties.